-Pencil… this epilog page was deleted from the Whopper the Chopper book, ostensibly to leave an opening for a series continuation.
-I have yet to understand that decision.
-I think of it as a beginning.
-This is the epilog… you decide.
+Pencil… off into the sunset.
+This epilog page was deleted from the Whopper the Chopper book, ostensibly to leave, what has been described as a series continuation.
+I have yet to understand this decision.
+I think of this as the start of future adventures.
+Here is the epilog… you decide.

 “Another long day, another amazing sky, full of changing colors, soft hues, and a hint of many wonders,